markwisdomreeves/static_node_and_express_site_v1_project_6/README.md

 # Below are the Project Instructions:

-# Before starting this project, you should have
-    -a basic understanding of Node.js, Express, and Pug.
+# Before starting this project, you should have a basic understanding of Node.js, Express.js, and Pug.js.

 # Initialize your project
     -Open the command line, navigate to your project, and run the npm init command to set up your package.json file.